Managing job search frustrations & KPIs (case)

 Consider doing more and actively building a new network.
 Audit your current network and prepare a strategy.

-More on how to effectively use your network here (1:06:00 to 1:27:55)
+More on how to effectively use your network here (1:06:00 to 1:27:55).

 What about reaching out to companies directly?

-Make a list of 90-120 companies that are in line with your goal (relevant industry, location, size etc.).
+• Make a list of 90-120 companies that are in line with your goal (relevant industry, location, size etc.).

-Find your potential bosses and their email addresses.
+• Find your potential bosses and their email addresses.
 You can research that using LinkedIn, company websites, search engines or you can ask your network.
-More on how to find email addresses here
+More on how to find email addresses here.

-It is being a difficult task.
-I will be away for holiday in August and I will start my job hunting again in September.
-I have my highs and lows and I worry about being too old as a candidate (I’m almost 50).
-I don’t know what else I can do.
+It turned out to be a difficult task.
+I will be away for holidays in August and I will start my job hunting again in September.
+I have my highs and lows and I worry about being too old as a candidate (I’m almost 50.)

-• follow-up with headhunters who haven’t replied
+• follow-up with headhunters who haven’t replied yet

 • contact 90-120 companies and potential bosses